Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Methods

-As in standard Density-Peaks clustering we here assume that the density peaks are surrounded by neighbors with lower local density and are at a relatively large distance from any points with a higher local density.
-However, the PA$k$ estimator provides important additional information besides the density, which can be exploited for our analysis: an estimate of the error in the density and the neighborhood around each point in which the density can be considered approximately constant.
+The first step of our algorithm is finding automatically the density peaks.
+As in the standard Density Peaks (DP) clustering, we here assume that the density peaks are surrounded by neighbors with lower local density and {that they are} at a relatively large distance from any points with a higher local density.
+However, while in the standard DP algorithm this definition is left to the interpretation of the so-called decision graph, in this section we show that the additional information provided by PA$k$ (an estimate of the error in the density and the neighborhood size around each point in which the density can be considered approximately constant) can be exploited to provide a quantitative definition of density peaks, therefore allowing their {unsupervised} detection.

-To find the density peaks we do not directly consider the density of points, which typically varies by several orders of magnitude, but the logarithm of their density $log(\rho_i)=-F_i$, identified as the free energy at point $i$.
-Moreover, since the estimate of $F$ can be affected by non-uniform errors, we define as cluster centers the local maxima of $g_{i}$, where $g_i$ is defined as:
+To {detect} density peaks we do not directly consider the density of points, that typically varies by several orders of magnitude, but the logarithm of their density $\log(\rho_i)=-F_i$ identified as the free energy at point $i$ from the PA$k$ estimator~\cite{FEwithoutCV}. {As it is}, the estimate of $F_i$ is affected by non-uniform errors, and defining cluster centers as the maxima of the density as implicitly done in in the DP clustering~\cite{AlexAle} is not always effective.
+We indeed verified that a straightforward combination of DP clustering with the PA$k$ density estimator fails to properly localize the correct clusters when the error is highly non-uniform: a point whose estimated $\log(\rho_i)$ is large but is affected by a comparatively large error $\varepsilon_i$ is not likely to be a genuine density peak.
+To tackle this problem we developed {a} heuristic approach for defining cluster centers, {which provides reliable results in practical applications, as we show in the following}.
+We define as cluster centers the local maxima of $g_{i}$, where $g_i$ is defined as

-This definition is a generalization of the one used in~\cite{AlexAle}, since the local maxima of $g_{i}$ coincide with the local maxima of $\rho_{i}$ if the error is uniform.
+This definition is a generalization of the one used in ref.~\cite{AlexAle}, since the local maxima of $g_{i}$ coincide with the local maxima of $\rho_{i}$ if the error is uniform.
 If the error is not uniform, points with large error are less likely to be selected as local maxima with respect to points with a small error.
-Following reference~\cite{AlexAle} we then compute $\delta_{i}={\displaystyle \min_{j:g_{j}>g_{i}}r_{ij}}$, namely the distance to the nearest point with higher $g$.
-In order to automatically find the cluster centers, we exploit an important property of the PA$k$ density estimator that provides an estimate of the size of the neighborhood in which the logarithm of the density can be considered constant.
-Therefore, we consider as putative centers all the points for which
+Following ref.~\cite{AlexAle}, we then compute $\delta_{i}={\displaystyle \min_{j:g_{j}>g_{i}}r_{ij}}$, namely the distance to the nearest point with higher $g$, and we automatically find the cluster centers using the following heuristic. \begin{HR1} \end{HR1}